sahilmenon/PixelVault/README.md

 # ByteVault Infinite: The Eternal Encoder
- Encodes any file into a video format, which can be hosted on YouTube as an infinite cloud storage.
+Inspired my Steganography, ByteVault Infinite: The Eternal Encoder is a clever project that transforms diverse file types into bytes, encodes them into video format, and utilizes YouTube as an unconventional but infinite cloud storage solution.
+Designed to be more of an inventive showcase of compression techniques for data transfer rather than a traditional cloud service, the project advises against extensive utilization.
+It showcases a playful proof of concept, converting files into videos for storage on YouTube, offering an intentionally slow yet effectively limitless form of file storage.

+Similar projects include YouTubeDrive and Infinite-Storage-Glitch.